Somogyi effect: Causes and prevention

 - increased appetite

-- taking too much insulin
+- takes too much insulin at night

-- not eating enough before bed
+- does not eat enough before bed

-People should check their blood sugar levels:
+They should check their blood sugar levels:

 - before bed

-- at 3.00 a.m.
+- at 3:00 a.m.

 Frequent glucose monitoring